-The National Off-Licence Association (NOffLA) has awarded its annual Irish Wine Show Star Awards to 45 wines at SIP 2019.
-Now in its nineteenth year, the winning wines from the Irish Wine Show Star Awards will be available to consumers all over the country from NOffLA outlets.
+The National Off-Licence Association (NOffLA) has awarded its 2020-2021 Irish Wine Show Star Awards to 45 wines at its annual event on Monday.
+Now in its twentieth year, the winning wines from the Irish Wine Show Star Awards will be available to consumers all over the country from NOffLA outlets.

-Speaking at the awards, Cathal McHugh, Vice Chairman of NOffLA congratulated the winners saying that “this annual event allows us to celebrate some of the finest products sold by our highly-trained members around the country.
+Speaking at the Awards, Gary O’Donovan, Chairman of NOffLA congratulated the winners saying that “this annual event allows us to celebrate some of the finest products sold by our highly-trained members around the country.
 NOffLA members are committed to excellence both in terms of personal service and the high-quality wines that we offer.

 “NOffLA members are at the heart of our communities throughout the country.
 We serve as responsible and highly-knowledgeable local retailers that contribute through direct investment and local employment.
 We are calling on the Government to protect our local businesses that underpin communities all across Ireland.”

 In excess of 600 wines were submitted to the Star Award adjudication panel of NOffLA judges and independent wine journalists.
 Points were awarded on the basis of appearance, smell, taste and value for money criteria, and the winning 15 were selected as the best wines from key suppliers across a number of price categories.